CartoDB/analytics-toolbox-core/modules/s2/redshift/doc/S2_IDFROMTOKEN.md

 **Description**

-Returns the conversion of an S2 cell token (hexified ID) into an unsigned,64 bit ID
+Returns the conversion of an S2 cell token (hexified ID) into an unsigned, 64 bit ID.

 * `token`: `VARCHAR(MAX)` S2 cell token.